jagotu/BACIL/thesis_text/thesis_text.md

 The biggest complexity we encountered during parser design was the format of metadata tables.
 These tables contain most of the metadata information of the CLI component.

 The data of the tables is stored in the `#~` stream.
-This stream comprises a header followed by a simple concatenation of values of all rows of all tables, with no additional metadata in between.
+This stream consists of a header followed by a simple concatenation of values of all rows of all tables, with no additional metadata in between.

 The header itself contains only the following fields relevant for locating data in the tables (shortened, for full structure see _II.24.2.6 #~ stream_):